Papyrus Oxyrhynchus 27

 Papyrus Oxyrhynchus 27 (P. Oxy.
 27) is a fragment of Antidosis (83, 87) by Isocrates, written in Greek.
-It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
+It was discovered by Bernard Pyne Grenfell and Arthur Surridge Hunt in 1897 in Oxyrhynchus.
 The fragment is dated to the first or second century.
 It is housed in the University of Chicago (Haskell Oriental Institute).
 The text was published by Grenfell and Hunt in 1898.